spidasoftware/schema/README.md

 The general testing of the schema itself is written in coffeescript and uses nodejs and jasmine to run the test suite.

-1. spec\ contains all the jasmine tests.
+1. spec - contains all the jasmine tests.
-1. examples\ contains the test fixtures used in the tests.
+1. spec/fixtures - contains the test fixtures used in the tests.

 To be able to run tests: